archanamehta/AzureCognitiveFormRecognizer/quickstart/label-tool.md

+---
+title: "Quickstart: Label forms, train a model, and analyze a form using the sample labeling tool - Form Recognizer"
+titleSuffix: Azure Cognitive Services
+description: In this quickstart, you'll use the Form Recognizer sample labeling tool to manually label form documents.
+Then you'll train a custom model with the labeled documents and use the model to extract key/value pairs.
+author: PatrickFarley
+manager: nitinme

+ms.service: cognitive-services
+ms.subservice: forms-recognizer
+ms.topic: quickstart
+ms.date: 04/14/2020
+ms.author: pafarley
+---

 # Train a Form Recognizer model with labels using the sample labeling tool

 In this quickstart, you'll use the Form Recognizer REST API with the sample labeling tool to train a custom model with manually labeled data.
-See the [Train with labels](../Overview.md#train-with-labels) section of the overview to learn more about this feature.
+See the [Train with labels](../overview.md#train-with-labels) section of the overview to learn more about this feature.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.